sebastianj0nes/luxury-campsite-gui/README.md

 - JavaFX - making use of SceneBuilder to help conceptualise our GUI.

 ## Installation
 The finished product can be viewed by cloning the repo and running the 'AccommodationSystemGUI.java' file inside the 'gui' package.
+JavaFX will have to be installed on your own computer to allow for GUI functionality.

 ## Usage
 The application has no database, so be cautious that any values entered will be deleted upon closing the GUI.